Fix the Wi-Fi error Radio switch is off in 3 easy steps

 For example, a lot of users with Intel-based chips resolved this issue by installing Switch On Wi-Fi Radio Using Intel PROSet.

 However, there is another option for saving time and ensuring that you are running the most recent versions of your drivers.
-There is a third-party tool that can accomplish this for you automatically.
+Using a specialized third-party driver updating tool that can accomplish this for you automatically.

 That should do it.
 In case you have some questions or suggestions regarding the Wi-Fi radio issue, make sure to post them in the comments section below.